Naza26/Sokoban-Game/README.md

 This game includes 155 levels to play.

-This is the representation of the game and it´s stuff:
+This is the representation of the game and its stuff:

 Element | Character